SamZhang0325/NU_CS396_photo-app/README.md

-# CS396-Intro to Web Development-Homework
+# CS396-Intro to Web Development-Homework-photo_app

-Code for CS396 Homework for Pengxiang Zhang
+Code for CS396 Homework-photo_app for Pengxiang Zhang and Hao Zhang